Richlands, Queensland: Amenities

-Richlands Plaza shopping and business centre at 511 Archerfield Road offers a major supermarket, adjacent shops, services, cafes and a gym.
+Richlands Plaza shopping and business centre on Archerfield Road offers a major supermarket, adjacent shops, services, cafes and a gym.

 The suburb is home to Queensland Lions Football Club who play in the Brisbane Premier League.

 CJ Greenfield Park includes football and soccer fields, cricket grounds, basketball courts, walking trails, and a children's playground.
 Other sporting facilities in Richlands include Pony Club, West Brisbane Tennis Centre, and Ten Pin Bowling.
+The suburb is home to a number of recreational clubs such as the Richlands Tenpin Bowl which opened in 1991 and the Darra Oxley Pony Club.